ScriptFUSION/Porter/README.md

 Limitations
 -----------

+Current limitations that may affect some users and should be addressed in the near future.

  - No end-to-end data steaming interface yet.
+ - Caching does not support asynchronous imports yet.
+ - [Sub-imports][] do not support async yet.

 Testing
 -------

-Porter is fully unit tested.
-Run the tests with the `composer test` command.
-Run mutation tests with the `composer mutation` command.
+Porter is fully unit and mutation tested.

+* Run unit tests with the `composer test` command.
+* Run mutation tests with the `composer mutation` command.

 Contributing
 ------------

-Everyone is welcome to contribute anything, from [ideas and issues][Issues] to [documentation and code][PRs]!
-For inspiration, consider the list of open [issues][].
+Everyone is welcome to contribute anything, from [ideas and issues][Issues] to [code and documentation][PRs]!

 License
 -------